Cybersecurity blog Cybersecurity blog

 Having a history of a data breach would raise concerns for 70% of respondents and negatively impacted their level of trust.
 Consumers in general are obviously well aware of their rights and they do take a company’s reputation into consideration.

-Having a strong security culture in place will minimize the risk of a breach and also give employees clear guidelines on how to react should a breach occur.
+Having a strong cybersecurity training culture in place will minimize the risk of a breach and also give employees clear guidelines on how to react should a breach occur.
 This can make all the difference between how consumers perceive the organisation and if they want to put their trust in it or not.

-Online shopping and data securityArticle 39b of GDPR
+Online shopping and data security

-If organisations adhere to article 39b of GDPR it means they will be training their employees in cyber security awareness.
-Those who take this part of the compliance seriously can reduce their risk of a data breach significantly.
 They also reduce the risk of damaging their reputation, loosing the trust of their customers and the risk of being subject to fines or class action law suits.
-Cyber security awareness training is not just a luxury reserved for big organisations.
+Cybersecurity training is not just a luxury reserved for big organisations.
 Companies with less than 1000 employees are at the greatest risk.
 Furthermore, according to TechJury, 43% of all cyber attacks seem to be aimed at small companies.

 • Over 144,000 queries and complaints were sent to Data Protection Authorities in Europe.
 A significant increase compared to 2017.
 (EDPB)